Benjabby/ce901-tilbury-benjamin-m-j/README.md

 [5]		│   └─ loadCalibrationCamToCam.m			3rd-Party code for reading KITTI calibration data
 		├─ old							Folder containing  various old, currently unused code.
-Kept for attribution of effort ├─ example-results					Folder containing  small sample of image results for each dehazing ├─ evaluateDehazers.m					Code to evaluate dehazing systems.
+Kept for attribution of effort ├─ example-results					Folder containing  small sample of image results for each dehazing ├─ empiricalComplexity.m				Plots the runtime of dehazers for various size inputs.
+		├─ evaluateDehazers.m					Code to evaluate dehazing systems.
 		├─ groupedResults.mat					Results on the evaluated dehazing systems, averaged and grouped by haze category.
 		├─ groupResults.m					Function to group results by category.